Pylons/pyramid/docs/narr/urldispatch.rst

 It is possible to use two replacement markers without any literal characters between them, for instance ``/{foo}{bar}``.
-This would be a nonsensical pattern without specifying any ``pattern_regexes`` to restrict valid values of each replacement marker.
+This would be a nonsensical pattern without specifying a custom regular expression to restrict what a marker captures.

 Segments must contain at least one character in order to match a segment replacement marker.
 For example, for the URL ``/abc/``: